gjlbeckers-uu/aglcheck/README.rst

-Quantifications and visualizations can be produced based on a very simple, human readable and writable text file (yaml format) that lists the strings of interest, and, optionally, defines categories to be compared and other information (see example_)
+Quantifications and visualizations can be produced based on a very simple, human readable and writable text file (yaml format) that lists the strings of interest, and, optionally, defines categories to be compared, as well as other information (see example_)

 .. _example: https://github.com/gjlbeckers-uu/aglcheck/blob/master/aglcheck/datafiles/wilsonetal_natcomm_2015.yaml